abh1hi/app-backend-69011/blueprint.md

     *   **`FormModal.vue`:** A reusable modal component with a "Save" button for a better user experience.
 *   **Smoother Android Navigation:** Optimized the Android back button behavior by removing an unnecessary `setTimeout` delay in `src/main.ts`.
 This makes the navigation feel more responsive and native.

-## Current Task: Optimize Android Back Button Navigation
+## Current Task: Add Location Index

 ### Plan

-1.  **Optimize Back Button Logic:** Removed the `setTimeout` and simplified the logic in `src/main.ts` for a more responsive back button.
+1.  **Update `firestore.indexes.json`:** Added new index definitions to `firestore.indexes.json` to support querying by `location`, in combination with other filters.
+2.  **Deploy Indexes:** Provided the user with the command to deploy the updated indexes to their Firebase project.
-2.  **Update Blueprint:** Documented the navigation improvement in the `blueprint.md` file.
+3.  **Update Blueprint:** Documented the index update in the `blueprint.md` file.